 For a while I was working as veterinarian at a vet practice that was specialized in birds of all kinds.
 Well, my favorite bird was the Parakeet.
 Always.
-I could admire their friendliness toward humans, their beautifully colored feathers – and forget about my work …
+I admired their friendliness toward humans, their beautifully colored feathers – and forget about my work …

-Often you also hear the name Budgie when it is about Parakeets, this is just another name for this bird.
+Often you also hear the name Budgie instead of Parakeet, just another name for this bird.
 When I learned about the Parakeets I found it most amusing that their Latin name “Melopsittacus undulatus” means “Song Bird with Wavy Lines” that characterizes this kind of bird perfectly.
-Isn’t that true?

-If there are children around a Parakeet, they certainly need your adult supervision while in contact with each other.
+If there are children around a Parakeet, they will need adult supervision while in contact with each other.
 The child’s hand could be a bit too rough on the little bird.
 And the Parakeet’s beak could hurt the child’s sensitive fingers.

 Another important point by getting any kind of bird is their ability to sing and talk.
-There are some considerations to make about your neighborhood and their tolerance toward bird noise.
+You have to think of your neighborhood and their tolerance toward bird noise.
 Parakeets, the males more than the females, sing and whistle a lot.
 They are also very capable of learning words.
 One Parakeet became known through this talent, he could repeat more than 1,700 words.
 Imagine that!
-So, watch out, what you say in front of your little Parakeet friend.

 Finally you might encounter the question what colored Parakeet you would like.
 There are actually more than 70 mutations of Parakeets with a large variety of colors and patterns.
 With Parakeets it is very easy to find out if you look at a male or female.
 After the age of 6-8 months the males show a blue colored cere (the flesh above the beak).

-If after all this basic information about Parakeets you still have the wish to invite one or two of these beautiful little birds into your life for the next some years, I recommend to take a look at the following Top 3 Parakeets cages.
-The cage’s size will depend on your choice of getting just one or more Parakeets, and of course, of your space availability.
+If after all this basic information you still have the wish to invite one or two of these beautiful little birds into your life for the next some years, I recommend to take a look at the following Top 3 Parakeets cages.

 Arched Top Bird Cage